strmlineapp-ux/agileflow/src/docs/data-documentation.md

 AgileFlow employs a hybrid data-fetching strategy to ensure both scalability and a responsive user experience.
 The approach is tailored to the type of data being handled:

 1.  **On-Demand Fetching (for High-Volume Data)**: For data types that can grow to thousands or millions of records, such as **Events** and **Tasks**, the application uses an on-demand fetching model.
     *   **How it Works**: Components that need this data (e.g., the Calendar or Task List) are responsible for fetching only the specific subset of data they require.
-For example, the Calendar fetches events only for the visible month or week.
+For example, the Calendar fetches events only for the visible month or week, and the Tasks page fetches the list of all tasks upon loading.
     *   **Why**: This is a production-ready, scalable approach.
 It minimizes initial load times, reduces memory consumption on the client, and ensures the application remains fast and responsive even with a large amount of historical data.

 2.  **Global Context (for Low-Volume Foundational Data)**: For foundational data that is required across the entire application and changes infrequently, such as **Users**, **Teams**, and **AppSettings**, a global context model is used.